-a) Manufacture, Sale or Distribution of Illegal Drugs:

-- 1. First Offense Sanctions include, but are not limited to: - Suspension or expulsion from the University; - Immediate removal from housing; - Notification of parents/guardians of dependent students, as defined by FERPA; - Notification of law enforcement authorities; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - b) For the Possession or Use of Drug Paraphernalia, Synthetic Substances, and/or Illegal Drugs: Drug paraphernalia (e.g. bongs, rolling paper, pipes, bats, etc.), illegal drugs, and synthetic substances (e.g. K2, Spice) whose common purpose is to replicate the effects of illegal substances are prohibited on campus. - 1.
-First Offense small quantities of marijuana-Possible sanctions include, but are not limited to: - Disciplinary probation for one calendar year; - Participation in a drug education activity, at the student's expense and as determined by the Chief Conduct Officer (or designee); - Authorship of a research/reflection essay; - Notification of parents/guardians of dependent students, as defined by FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - 2.
+- a) Manufacture, Sale or Distribution of Illegal Drugs: - 1.
+First Offense Sanctions include, but are not limited to: - Suspension or expulsion from the University; - Immediate removal from housing; - Notification of parents/guardians of dependent students, as defined by FERPA; - Notification of law enforcement authorities; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - b) For the Possession or Use of Drug Paraphernalia, Synthetic Substances, and/or Illegal Drugs: Drug paraphernalia (e.g. bongs, rolling paper, pipes, bats, etc.), illegal drugs, and synthetic substances (e.g. K2, Spice) whose common purpose is to replicate the effects of illegal substances are prohibited on campus. - 1.
+First Offense small quantities of marijuana-Possible sanctions include, but are not limited to: - Disciplinary probation for one calendar year; - Participation in a drug education activity, at the student's expense and as determined by the Chief Conduct Officer (or designee); - Mandatory drug self-assessement; - Restorative action requirements/Community services hours to be performed at a specific location as determined by the Chief Conduct Officer (or designee); - Notification of parents/guardians of dependent students, as defined by FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - 2.
 Second Offense-small quantities of marijuana- Possible sanctions include, but are not limited to: - Loss of housing and disciplinary probation through tenure; - Notification of parents/guardians of dependent students, as defined by FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - c) Offenses Other than Small Quantities of Marijuana - 1.
-First Offense-other than marijuana-Possible sanctions include, but are not limited to:
+First Offense-other than marijuana-Possible sanctions include, but are not limited to: - Loss of housing and disciplinary probation through tenure or suspension or expulsion;

-- Loss of housing and disciplinary probation through tenure or suspension or expulsion; - Notification of parents/guardians of dependent students, as defined by - FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - 2.
+- Notification of parents/guardians of dependent students, as defined by FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee). - 2.
 Second Offense-other than marijuana- Possible sanctions include, but are not limited to: - Suspension or expulsion; - Notification of parents/guardians of dependent students, as defined by FERPA; and/or - Other sanctions as determined by the Chief Conduct Officer (or designee).